 Resource Recovery Centre

-Copper Coast Resource Recovery Centre opened to the public on the 1st of July 2014 following the Environmental Protection Agency (EPA) licenses for the Wallaroo and Kadina landfill sites reaching their end of term dates.
+Copper Coast Resource Recovery Centre opened to the public on the 1st of July 2014 following the Environmental Protection Authority (EPA) licenses for the Wallaroo and Kadina landfill sites reaching their end of term dates.

 The Copper Coast Resource Recovery Centre receives and temporarily stores waste (putrescible waste, recyclable material, green waste and hardfill).
 This waste is placed in designated areas for minor segregation and/or minor resource recovery prior to their transport to other approved depots for further sorting, resource recovery or disposal.